hadronized/luminance-rs/docs/design.md

 ### Render gates

 Render gates create a sharing node around `RenderState`, allowing to render using the same `RenderState`.
+Once entered, they give access to tessellation gates.

+### Tessellation gates

+Tessellation gates allow to render various `Tess`, for which the vertices types must be compatible with the shading gate vertex semantics.
+Tessellations are not rendered directly, but instead require passing via a `TessView`.

 ## Queries